Atta (ant): As food

-Atta drones are a popular ingredient in Mexican cuisine, particularly in the southern states such as Chiapas, Guerrero, Hidalgo, Puebla, Veracruz, and Oaxaca.
-It is considered a delicacy, as well as a food of high protein content, so often it's served as a main dish, not as garnish.
+Atta drones are a popular ingredient in Mexican cuisine, particularly in southern states such as Chiapas, Guerrero, Hidalgo, Puebla, Veracruz, and Oaxaca.
+They are considered a delicacy and are high in protein, so they are often served as a main dish.
 They may be eaten as the sole filling in tacos.
 A fan of chicatana dishes in Mexico describes them as "smoky and earthy, with a crunchy texture -- ahumado y terroso, con textura crujiente".

-In Brazil, the flying adults of leafcutter ants (locally known as tanajuras) are highly appreciated as delicacies in several regions.
-The techniques involving their capture and cooking are considered a part of the cultural heritage of people of the Tianguá municipality, in Ceará.
+In Brazil, the flying adults of Atta ants (locally known as tanajuras) are highly appreciated as delicacies in several regions.
+The techniques involving their capture and cooking are considered a part of the cultural heritage of people of the Tianguá municipality in Ceará.

 The native Guanes people of central Colombia first began cultivating and cooking the insects in the 7th century.
-They also used the ants' sharp pincers as stitches to heal wounds.
-Later the marauding Spanish conquistadors adopted the habit.
+They also used the ants' sharp pincers as stitches.
+The marauding Spanish conquistadors later adopted the habit.

-Leafcutter Ants in Popular Culture
+Popular culture

 Princess Atta from A Bug's Life was named after the leafcutter genus Atta.

-In Atta (novel), a man is shrunk by a bolt of lightning and befriends an ant named Atta.
+In the novel Atta, a man is shrunk by a bolt of lightning and befriends an ant named Atta.